intel/mlir-extensions/docs/rfcs/XeTile.md

              %vc = tile_mma %va, %vb : vector<64x32xbf16>, vector<32x64x bf16> into vector<64x64xbf16>;
 ```

-Alternatively, the user may just writes the program according to the given memory layout but apply a tile_transpose after the code being loaded.
+Alternatively, the user may just writes the program according to the given memory layout but apply a transpose after the code being loaded.
 This is also an valid code.
 ```
 BF16 A[M][K], BT[N, K], C[M][N];    // C = MM(A, BT)
 For i = 0, M-1, M_tile  Do